hbowie/softdevbigideas/ideas/Software Development is a Balancing Act.md

 Higher level languages such as Java often offer greater programmer productivity.
 On the other hand, low-level languages such as C can sometimes offer improved software execution speed.

-For more IT issues that often need a balanced approach, see the Pagan Tuna post, &ldquo;<a href="http://www.pagantuna.com/posts/what-does-it-mean-to-be-world-class-it.html" target="ref">What does it mean to be World Class IT?</a>.&rdquo;
+For more IT issues that often need a balanced approach, see the Pagan Tuna post, &ldquo;<a href="http://www.pagantuna.com/posts/what-does-it-mean-to-be-world-class-it.html" class="reflink" target="ref">What does it mean to be World Class IT?</a>.&rdquo;

 ## Implications